 Adjust the "Log Level" slide bar to get more or less information presented in the "Event Log" window.
 Default units Here you can specify which unit that will be used as the default for temperature, pressure, amount, composition, energy, volume, and density.
 Graphical Mode> Activities>Calculation Here you can change the default settings for the Equilibrium Calculator.
-These settings can also be changed locally in each Equilibrium Calculator for that particular activity (in the "Options" tab in the "Configuration" window).
+When you create a new Equilibrium Calculator, its initial settings will be taken from these default settings.
+The settings of each Equilibrium Calculator can then be configured individually.
+Once created, the settings of an Equilibrium Calculator are not affected by changes in the default settings.
+These settings can also be changed locally for a certain Equilibrium Calculator (in the "Options" tab in the "Configuration" window).
 Graphical Mode> Activities>Plotting Here you can change the default settings for any diagrams that will be plotted.
-Note that these settings are shared with the Console Mode.
+When you create a new Plot Renderer, its initial settings will be taken from these default settings.
+The settings of each Plot Renderer can then be configured individually.
+Once created, the settings of a Plot Renderer are not affected by changes in the default settings.
+Note that the default settings are shared with the Console Mode.
 Any changes you make here will also apply to the default settings on the Console Mode>Plotting tab in the "Options" window (and vice versa).
-You can also change the settings for plotting locally for a certain Plot Renderer tab in the Console Results window, by right-clicking on a plot and selecting "Properties" from the pop-up menu.
+To configure the settings of a certain individual Plot Renderer rather than the default settings, right-click on its plot in the Console Results window and select "Properties" from the pop-up menu.

 In addition, the colour, stroke (solid/dashed/dotted/dash_dot) and line width of a particular series of lines in a plot can be changed by clicking one of the lines in that series.
 Graphical Mode> Activities>Tabulation Here you can change the default setting for the Table Renderer activity.
+When you create a new Table Renderer, its initial settings will be taken from these default settings.
+The settings of each Table Renderer can then be configured individually.
+Once created, the settings of a Table Renderer are not affected by changes in the default settings.